 When the scheme is open for applications you will need to submit the following evidence:

-Please note: Any claim must be made within 14 days of the last day of your NHS test and trace isolation period.
+Please note: Any claim must be made within 42 days of the first day of your NHS test and trace isolation period.
 The same Test and Trace Support Payment application form can be used for both the main scheme and the discretionary scheme.

 Whether you meet the criteria or not set by Government, there is help available for those facing financial difficulty or needing support.
 The Suffolk Support and Advice Service helps people across the county access information or support relating to debt, benefits, housing or employment.
 You can contact the service on 0800 068 3131 between 9am to 5pm Monday to Friday or visit the Suffolk Support and Advice Service website.